-Writing in a Non-Roman Language
+Writing in a Roman Language

+Unit Reference H/616/0689

+Level Level 1

+Credit Value 2

-Unit Reference F/616/0117 Level Level 1 Credit Value 3 Guided Learning 28 hours Unit Summary Learners will be able to write simple texts in the target language.
+Guided Learning 15 hours

+Unit Summary Learners will be able to write simple texts in the target language.
 Written work produced by learners does not have to be handwritten.
 A dictionary can be used by learners for this unit.

-Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.1) The learner can Be able to write simple text in the target language.
-1.1 Write 2 different types of simple text in the target language, both of which must be a minimum of 60 words, which must include the following across the 2 texts: a. a greeting b. relevant everyday vocabulary c. the simplest ways of expressing present, past and future tenses/timeframes d. an expression of intention or possibility or wish e. an expression of frequency f. prepositions or adjectives or adverbs g. at least one question form h. at least one negative form i. simple numerical data (within the range 1-1000) j. simple link words.
-Links to National Occupational Standards UK Occupational Language Standards 2010: Write: Predictable, Performance Criteria 1-7 Common European Framework: A2 Writing
+Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.1) The learner can

+Be able to write simple text in the target language.
+1.1 Write 2 different types of simple text in the target language, both of which must be a minimum of 60 words, which must include the following across the 2 texts: a. a greeting b. relevant everyday vocabulary c. the simplest ways of expressing present, past and future tenses/timeframes d. an expression of intention or possibility or wish e. an expression of frequency f. prepositions or adjectives or adverbs g. at least one question form h. at least one negative form i. simple numerical data (within the range 1-1000) j. simple link words using a dictionary/glossary if required.

+Common European Framework: A2 Writing

-Reading and Written Response in a Non-Roman Language
+Reading and Written Response in a Roman Language

+Unit Reference Y/616/0690

+Level Level 1

+Credit Value 2

-Unit Reference J/616/0118 Level Level 1 Credit Value 3 Guided Learning 28 hours Unit Summary Learners will be able to read simply written text on familiar subjects in the target language, and produce a written response in the target language.
+Guided Learning 15 hours

+Unit Summary Learners will be able to read simply written text on familiar subjects in the target language, and produce a written response in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.

+Learning Outcomes Assessment Criteria

-Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.2) The learner can Be able to read and respond in the target language to simple written text.
-1.1 Read a simple text in the target language which must include: a. relevant everyday vocabulary b. the simplest ways of expressing present, past and future tenses/timeframes c. expressions of intention or possibility or wish. using a dictionary if required.
-1.2 Write a response of at least 60 words in the target language to a stimulus written in the target language which must include the following: a. relevant everyday vocabulary b. the simplest ways of expressing at least 2 c. tenses/timeframes i.e. present, past, future d. appropriate selection and use of formal and informal language e. prepositions or adjectives or adverbs f. simple link words in everyday use. using a dictionary if required.
-Links to National Occupational Standards UK Occupational Language Standards 2010: Read: Predictable, Performance Criteria 1-8 Write: Predictable, Performance Criteria 1-7 Common European Framework: A2 Reading, A2 Writing
+(1 to 1) The learner will (1.1 to 1.2) The learner can

+Be able to read and respond in the target 1.1 Read a simple text in the target language which must include: a. relevant everyday vocabulary b. the simplest ways of expressing present, past and future tenses/timeframes c. expressions of intention or possibility or wish using a dictionary if required.
+1.2 Write a response of at least 60 words in the target

+language to simple written text. language to a stimulus written in the target language which must include the following: a. relevant everyday vocabulary b. the simplest ways of expressing at least 2 c. tenses/timeframes i.e. present, past, future d. appropriate selection and use of formal and informal language e. prepositions or adjectives or adverbs f. simple link words in everyday use. using a dictionary if required.

+Links to National Occupational Standards UK Occupational Language Standards 2013:

+CFALANG1.2 - Read predictable text in familiar work situations, Performance Criteria 1-8 CFALANG3.2 - Write predictable text on familiar work situations, Performance Criteria 1-7 Common European Framework: A2 Reading, A2 Writing